-3.3 Union Dues
+3.5 Union Dues

 The terms of this contract have been executed for all employees in the bargaining unit, not solely for members of the Union.
-The parties recognize that each employee will bear a lawful fair share of the costs incurred by the Union in meeting its responsibilities to negotiate and administer this contract for all members of the bargaining unit.
-Therefore, in accordance with applicable state law, tThe following provisions of Union dues are agreed to:
+The following provisions of Union dues are agreed to:

-(a) Union or fair share dues will be deducted from each employee's pay beginning with the first full pay period following the date of hire.
-The City will deduct Union dues and remit payment to the Union upon receipt of written authorization by an employee.
-Such authorization shall continue unless revoked or changed in writing by the employee.
+(a) The City will deduct Union dues and remit payment to the Union upon receipt of written authorization from the Union.by an employee.
+Such authorization shall continue unless revoked or changed in writing by the Union. employee.
 Payment of dues will be through payroll deductions in the next possible pay period following receipt of authorization.
 The Union will provide the City notice of dues amounts to be paid, including initiation fees or other, as applicable.
 Deductions will be made only if accrued earnings are sufficient to cover dues after all other authorized payroll deductions have been made.